 But despite their apparent vulnerabilities, cities can also be critical to reversing the impacts of climate change.
 Cities are the hubs of our economic activity and can densely populated.
 This means that even though they cover less than 2% of the planet’s surface, they have a disproportionately high environmental footprint.

 To get cities to change the way they operate and develop, we need city policies and actions plans, we need regulations for urban planning and the environment and we need to step up public awareness .
 When cities are properly planned, run and capacitated they can have a tremendously positive impact in the fight against climate change.

 Even the availability of online services and applications can help, for instance by monitoring and reporting real-time departures and arrivals of buses, trams and other means of public transport .
 City planning systems can help create a market for “smart” buildings which will help reduce a city’s overall carbon and resource consumption.

 What is more, it is interesting to note that one key way in which we can support the transition to a low carbon economy is by ensuring we can deliver effective waste management solutions.
 The issue of waste is primarily dealt at a local or city level as local authorities are in charge of the collection of waste or appointing private entities to do so on their behalf.

 For example, in the EU the European Commission awards a Green Capital award, while cities across Europe have set up the Covenant of Mayors for Climate and Energy where regional authorities voluntarily commit to implementing EU climate and energy objectives on their territory.
-For example, signatories have pledged to reduce CO2 emissions by at least 40% by 2030⁶.
+Signatories have pledged to reduce carbon dioxide emissions by at least 40% by 2030 .

 This highlights the importance of regional, local and in this specific case city level action to tackle climate change.
 Our policies need to reflect the fact that action at different levels of government is a prerequisite in the fight against climate change so funding and financing, information sharing and expertise as well as the opportunity to implement new initiatives should cut through all levels of government.